ServiceNow/AU-Harness/README.md

 ## 💻 Usage

-LALM-Eval requires setting up a running configuration file (`config.yaml`) to define your evaluation parameters.
+AU-Harness requires setting up a running configuration file (`config.yaml`) to define your evaluation parameters.
 This file controls which models, datasets, and metrics are used in your evaluation.

-To get started with LALM-Eval:
+To get started with AU-Harness:

 1. Clone this repository
 2. Setup your environment: